marcoantonetti/JavaScript-Random-Coding-Excercises/README.md

 ES6 --> All the new applications of ES6 so you can write less and do more!
 Learn a lot of destructuring here, new sintax and more

 Regular Expressions --> Learn all about ReGex and how to match regex in strings in all ways and forms

+basic algorithms --> excercise shown in the repo

+OOP

+functional programing --> Learn to write declarative code

+intermediate algorithms --> excercises shown in the repo

+final excercises --> Long excercises to earn the certification